Kirito-Ausna/ReZero-Dock/README.md

     pip install 'openfold @ git+https://github.com/aqlaboratory/openfold.git@4b41059694619831a7db195b7e0988fc4ff3a307'

-# Running DiffDock on your own complexes
+# Running ReDock on your own complexes
 We support multiple input formats depending on whether you only want to make predictions for a single complex or for many at once.\
 The protein inputs need to be `.pdb` files or sequences that will be folded with ESMFold.
 The ligand input can either be a SMILES string or a filetype that RDKit can read like `.sdf` or `.mol2`.